- Key Facts

 - A strong economy provides opportunity.
 As outlined in the The Policy Circle Economic Growth Brief, business and entrepreneurship represent the largest and most successful anti-poverty program in human history.
-It is essential to re-open avenues for entrepreneurship as a component of combating poverty.
+It is essential to re-open avenues for entrepreneurship as a component of fighting poverty.

 Individuals, communities and states, in that order, are the key players that can truly break down barriers to opportunity and make the Safety Net more effective.
 As Speaker Ryan has stated, “far too often, federal aid is fragmented and formulaic; it doesn’t coordinate these services to help people achieve their goals – But there are organizations with intimate knowledge of the people they serve and a long-term view that do provide such comprehensive assistance.
 They are more effective than distant federal bureaucracies for a simple reason: They don’t just relieve the pain of poverty; they give people the means to get out of poverty.”

 - Designing the programs at the local level, instead of from Washington, allows the assistance to be tailored to fit the needs of those in poverty.
 For example, the private, community-based organization The Woodson Center provides effective community and faith-based organizations with training and technical assistance, links them to sources of support, and evaluates their experiences for public policy.